-Step 5: Drafts for the St Patrick's Day Writing Activity
+St Patrick's Day Writing Activity Draft

 I also take this opportunity to review grammar rules with students who may be struggling.
-After all the editing has been completed, I have to rewrite a final writing piece to submit for grading.
-I have also included a rubric in the printable version.
+After all the editing has been completed, I have students write a final piece to submit for grading using the included rubric